dragonfly-science/dragonfly-website/content/what-we-do/artificial-intelligence/content.md

   - work/technical-review-case-study/content.md
 ---

-Whether you need AI for analysing satellite imagery, genomic sequences, field-recorded birdsong or underwater video, our innovative algorithms and models can help accelerate your research.
+Whether you need AI for analysing satellite imagery, genomic sequences, field-recorded birdsong, or underwater video, our innovative algorithms and models can help accelerate your research.
 Partnering with us gives you access to the latest AI capabilities so you can extend the boundaries of what can be achieved with your data.

-While we enjoy prototyping bespoke models from scratch, we are equally adept at finetuning, engineering and production.
+While we enjoy prototyping bespoke models from scratch, we are equally adept at finetuning, engineering, and production.
 Our team trains models on specialised GPU clusters, and runs inference on everything from API-equipped servers to mobile devices.
 When it comes to 'ML Ops' -- including keeping track of experiments, datasets, pipelines and models -- our 'reproducible' philosophy is a significant asset.

 The below sections highlight some of our work to date in selected areas.